TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

              INSERT INTO Produkt (Name, Preis) VALUES ('BMW', 50000);
              INSERT INTO Produkt (Name, Preis) VALUES ('Pokemon Glurak Holo Karte', 50000);"
 ```

 Note that this requires local database files for automatic result generation.

-### CoderunnerSQL Command line
+#### CoderunnerSQL Command line

 To generate an '.xml' file that can be uploaded to ISIS from a CoderunnerSQL '.yml' file with manually provided results use the following command:
-You can then execute the following command:

 ```bash
 python3 -m moodle_tools.make_questions coderunner < CODERUNNERSQL_EXAMPLE_FILE.yml > CODERUNNERSQL_EXAMPLE_FILE.xml
 ```

 If you do not want to provide results manually, you **must** be in the root folder of the 'klausurfragen' git-repository (or spoof it).
-The 'klausurfragen' repo contains the database files used in ISIS in the 'dbs' folder.
+The 'klausurfragen' repo contains the database files used in ISIS in the 'datenbanken' folder.
 You can then run moodle-tools on the examples in the 'isda-dql-quiz' folder as follows:

 ```bash
 python3 -m moodle_tools.make_questions coderunner < isda-dql-quiz/coderunner.yml > isda-dql-quiz/coderunner.xml
 ```

 Adapt this to your own files as necessary.

-# Command line usage
+## Command Line Usage

 You can get usage information with the following command: